2004 San Francisco 49ers season: Week 16: vs. Buffalo Bills

 In a blowout, the Bills dominated the 49ers 41–7.
 While the Bills managed to score in the double-digits in three of the four-quarters, the 49ers only managed a single touchdown in the final minutes of the game.
 This was the second consecutive game in which the 49ers had four turnovers (this time three interceptions and one fumble) and the Bills were able to roll up over twice as many total yards as the 49ers.
 With the loss, the 49ers fell to 2–13 going into the final game of the season.

 Week 17: at New England Patriots

 Hoping to end their miserable season with a win, the 49ers flew to Gillette Stadium to play a Patriots team that was looking for the second seed in the AFC playoffs.
 In a game in which one touchdown was scored each quarter, the 49ers lost to the New England Patriots 21–7.
 The 49ers struck first, but the Patriots defense held them to that single touchdown.
 Both teams were riddled with mistakes, both turnovers and penalties; however, the Patriots were able to capitalize on the 49ers' errors.

-The 49ers closed their season at 2–14 on a three-game losing streak, giving the team the first overall pick in the 2005 draft.
+The 49ers closed their season at 2–14 on a three-game losing streak (0-4 against the AFC East), giving the team the first overall pick in the 2005 draft.